edelstone/actionverb.com/job-ads/engineer.md

 We try to do these meetings in cities that are fun to visit.
 In the last few years, we've been to Austin, Orlando, Minneapolis, San Diego, Las Vegas, New York City, and Detroit.

-As you might expect from a company that is so open, we also post our salary information right here in the job post.
-**We will pay you $100,000 in your first year, plus a great benefits package, and a $2,500 signing bonus to purchase a new computer.**

-After your first year with Action Verb, we will update your salary based on the value that you have been able to demonstrate for the company.
-We continue to update salary levels every year.
-It is possible to reach a pay level of double the starting salary if you come in and absolutely crush it.

-We fully pay for your health insurance (exact plan details depend on your state of residence), and we'll pick up the tab for 50% of your spouse or family if they wish to also join the healthcare plan.
-We want your family to be healthy.

-We recognize that other companies may offer higher initial salary offers or signing bonuses, but at Action Verb, **we know that for our ideal candidate, the exact level of pay is just one criteria by which they choose where to work.**  Our goal is to offer the greatest work environment possible and pay people well enough to make it possible for them to join the team.
-Come learn our way of working, take on as many roles as you can, and establish yourself as a valuable asset to us.
-Then after your first year, we'll re-evaluate your salary and make sure it's more than fair, given the value you've been able to generate for the company.

 **We are looking for candidates who bring the following skills to the table:**